 - Choose a static object and play with aperture adjustments: I chose a bouquet of flowers.
 Get a feel for how changing the aperture changes the depth of field and what that does to the mood and story your photo is telling.
-See how your distance from the object varies your results.
+See how your distance from the object varies from your results.
 (Do the same with shutter speed and moving objects.
 I play with shutter speed by planting myself on a bike path or busy road where I know there will be plenty of traffic to keep me occupied.)

 - Try emulating a photographer’s work you admire: You may find glimpses of your own style hidden in the process.

 - Check out a website called 52 frames: I recently became aware of this site and I think it’s fantastic.
 Each week the site announces a new photo challenge designed to help photographers improve their skills that focus on a specific topic such as black and white, geometric shapes, graphics or portraiture.
 Tips and articles accompany to get you started and if you want you can upload your images to the community for feedback.